 Powder Handling – Arching, ratholing and avalanching

 For perishable powders it is generally preferable to achieve a “mass flow” condition, whereby the first powder into the silo is the first powder to evacuate.
 It may not be possible to achieve this condition due to available headroom, prohibitive costs or simply because the process can’t be changed at this point.
-It may also not provide additional benefit where small batch processes ensure that the powder is cleared from the system in a reasonable time frame to negate perish-ability issues.
+It may also not provide additional benefits where small-batch processes ensure that the powder is cleared from the system in a reasonable time frame to negate perishability issues.

 “Core flow” or “funnel flow” may be adequate but can be susceptible to potential flow issues.
 These may be predicted and potentially avoided with a good understanding of powder handling characteristics.

 Arching or bridging is a flow-arresting situation whereby the powder mass creates a structure (such as a dome or a bridge) above the outlet hole inhibiting flow completely.
 Ratholing, another flow arresting situation, is when material directly above the outlet flows but the rest of the powder mass closest to the walls does not, creating a tunnel.
 The collapse and uncontrolled overflowing of powder can also be an issue and is sometimes referred to as avalanching.

-The half angle of hopper walls and diameter of the outlet are two physical dimensions which are normally considered when designing a powder handling system to avoid these issues.
+The half-angle of hopper walls and diameter of the outlet are two physical dimensions that are normally considered when designing a powder handling system to avoid these issues.
 The minimum requirements for these values can be determined using the following equation.